-Student Affairs provides a designated lactation room in the Warde Academic Center.
-For more information or to reserve the space, contact Student Affairs at room L-103, 773-298-3121 or studentaffairs@sxu.edu.
+The Dean of Students Office provides a designated lactation room in the Warde Academic Center.
+For more information or to reserve the space, contact Student Life Staff in room L-103, 773-298-3123 or studentlife@sxu.edu.

 xix.
 Medical Transport